grandes-ecoles

 • [(b)] Show that $$\sup_{R \in \mathrm{SO}_{d}(\mathbb{R})} \langle Z, R \rangle = \sup_{R \in \mathrm{SO}_{d}(\mathbb{R})} \langle D, R \rangle$$

-Q20 Matrices Matrix Decomposition and Factorization View
+Q20 Invariant lines and eigenvalues and vectors Matrix Decomposition and Factorization View

 Give the value of $\delta(\boldsymbol{x}, \boldsymbol{y})$ as a function of $V_{n}(\boldsymbol{x})$, $V_{n}(\boldsymbol{y})$ and the singular values of $Z(\boldsymbol{x}, \boldsymbol{y})$ in the case where $\operatorname{det}(Z(\boldsymbol{x}, \boldsymbol{y})) > 0$.